rbrady/django-bootstrapped/README.rst

 `bootstrap_js`

 The Bootstrap toolkit provides some javascript love (http://twitter.github.com/bootstrap/#javascript) that is compatible with jQuery and Ender.
 This tag renders the appropriate script include tag for each plugin defined.
+The tag does not include jQuery or Ender, that's up to you.

     {% bootstrap_js modal alerts dropdown %}